jKyuery/portfolio-web/README.md

 ## Description

-This website was developed using node.js and react. (and soon to be flask for backend hosting)
+This website was developed using react. (and soon to be flask for backend hosting)

 Website is currently undergoing development.